Tags

 Web Browsers on PDAs

-The web in the palm(Pilot) of your hand.
+The web in the Palm of your hand.

 A history of internet web browsers on personal digital assistant devices and operating systems, including EPOC, Apple Newton, Palm OS, and Windows Mobile (Pocket PC).
 From small, bespoke browsers with unique features to large mainstream browsers with PDA presence.